 This workbook provides an introduction to the training requirements for this Learning Domain.
-It is intended to be used in several ways: for initial learning prior to classroom attendance, for test preparation, and for remedial training.
+It is intended to be used in several ways: for initial learning, for test preparation, and for remedial training.

-Workbook format
+Workbook Format

 To use the workbook most effectively, follow the steps listed below.